Chimdee/Self-Driving-Car/Project 2 - Advanced Lane Line Detection/readme.md

 ## Advanced Lane Finding
 ### Overview
-In this project, I developed a software pipeline which detects lane lines on the road using traditional computer vision techniques.
+In this project, by utilizing traditional computer vision techniques, I developed a software pipeline which detects lane line boundaries on the road.
+Complete jupyter notebook of the pipeline can be found [here](https://github.com/Chimdee/Self-Driving-Car/blob/master/Project%202%20-%20Advanced%20Lane%20Line%20Detection/Advanced%20Lane%20Finding.ipynb).

 ![alt text][image0]